 It used to be that you had to drive around the county or book a pricey tour to enjoy all of this vinicultural bounty.
-But in the past few years, many of the best wineries have opened tasting rooms in downtown Santa Barbara.
-Now you can try many local wines just by taking a leisurely stroll.
-Here are seven of the most interesting tasting rooms in town.
+But not anymore: Many of the best wineries in both the Santa Ynez Valley and the Santa Maria Valley have opened tasting rooms in downtown Santa Barbara.
+Now you can sample many of the best wines from renowned local vineyards just by taking a leisurely stroll along the city’s Urban Wine Trail.
+Here are seven of the most interesting wine tasting rooms in town.

-Many of the city’s tasting rooms are clustered in the Funk Zone, a rehabilitated industrial zone near the beach.
+Many of the city’s Urban Wine Trail tasting rooms are clustered in the “Funk Zone,” a rehabilitated industrial area near the beach.
 One of the biggest is Santa Barbara Winery, which is also the oldest winery in the county.
-Started in 1962 by Pierre Lafond, it was the first winery to open here since prohibition and had to use grapes shipped from northern California—until Lafond also planted the first vineyard in the region, in 1964.
-These days the winery makes a wide variety of wines, from the chardonnays, pinot noirs, and syrahs the region is best known for to less common varietals like langrein and primativo.
+Started in 1962 by Pierre Lafond, it was the first winery to open in Santa Barbara since Prohibition and had to use grapes shipped from northern California until Lafond also planted the region’s first vineyard in 1964.
+These days the winery produces a vast variety from the chardonnays, pinot noirs, and syrahs the Santa Ynez Valley is best known for to less common varietals like langrein and primativo.

-A block away is the small, comfortable tasting room for Riverbench Winery, which specializes in pinot noirs and chardonnays from the winery’s vineyard in the Santa Maria Valley AVA.
-The tasting room offers flights of five different chardonnays or pinots, and it also offers a flight of its champagne-style sparkling wines—some of the very few sparkling wines being produced in the county.
+Just one block away is the small, comfortable tasting room for Riverbench Winery, which specializes in pinot noirs and chardonnays from the winery’s vineyard in the Santa Maria Valley AVA.
+The tasting room offers flights of five different chardonnays or pinots, and it also offers a flight of its champagne-style sparkling wines—some of the few sparkling wines being produced in the county.
 There’s the Cork Jumper blanc de blancs, which is bright and crisp but has a surprising smoky bacon flavor on the finish; the blanc de noir, which has a hint of licorice on the nose and a rich flavor of pear, apple, and lemon; and the demi-sec, which has hints of peach candy and a surprisingly light finish.